 Apart from over 150 low-carb, paleo and primal recipes found in my cookbook, you will soon be able to download 6 weekly diet plans that I created specifically for it.
 Apart from diet plans, it will also include a complete allergy guide.
-You will be able to download it from my book page from Jan 15th.
+You can download it here!

 Nutritional values (per serving, 2 ribs)

 Net carbs0.7 grams

 Calories from carbs 0%, protein 20%, fat 80%

 Total carbs0.9 gramsFiber0.2 gramsSugars0.1 gramsSaturated fat30.2 gramsSodium428 mg(19% RDA)Magnesium41 mg(10% RDA)Potassium446 mg(22% EMR)

 - 2 large racks of lamb, 8 ribs (1.5 kg/ 3.3 lb) - will yield about 50% meat

 - 2 tbsp ghee or lard (30 ml)

 - 1 tbsp Dijon mustard (15 ml) - you can make your own

 - 1 cup ground pork rinds (50 g/ 1.7 oz) - you can make your own